ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-and-jaeger.md

   - /learn/user-guide/observability/observing-ballerina-code/
   - /learn/user-guide/observability/observing-ballerina-code
   - /learn/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-and-jaeger
+  - /learn/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-and-jaeger-and-the-elastic-stack
   - /learn/observing-ballerina-programs/
   - /learn/observing-ballerina-programs
 ---

+## Observability
+Observability consists of three major pillars.

+### Metrics
+Numeric values that are collected and aggregated over a period of time

+### Tracing
+The activities that occur when a request/transaction occurs in the system from the point of entry to exit.

+### Logging
+Text records of activities that occurred with relevant information along with the timestamp.

 ## Providing Observability in Ballerina

-Monitoring, logging, and distributed tracing are key methods that reveal the internal state of the system to provide observability.
-Ballerina becomes fully observable by exposing itself via these three methods to various external systems allowing to monitor metrics such as request count and response time statistics, analyze logs, and perform distributed tracing.
+Metrics, distributed tracing, and logging are key methods that reveal the internal state of the system to provide observability.
+Ballerina becomes fully observable by exposing itself via these three methods to various external systems allowing metrics such as request count and response time statistics to be monitored, perform distributed tracing, and analyze logs.

-HTTP/HTTPS based Ballerina services and any client connectors are observable by default.
+Ballerina services and any client connectors are observable by default.
 HTTP/HTTPS and SQL client connectors use semantic tags to make tracing and metrics monitoring more informative.

 This guide focuses on enabling Ballerina service observability with some of its supported systems.
 [Prometheus] and [Grafana] are used for metrics monitoring, and [Jaeger] is used for distributed tracing.
-Ballerina logs can be fed to any external log monitoring system like [Elastic Stack] to perform log monitoring and analysis.
+Ballerina logs can be fed to any external log monitoring system like the [Elastic Stack] to perform log monitoring and analysis.